Installing Ops Manager on OpenStack

 - Nova or Neutron networking with floating IP support

-Note: By default, TAS for VMs deploys the number of VM instances required to run a highly available configuration of Ops Manager.
+Note: By default, PAS deploys the number of VM instances required to run a highly available configuration of Ops Manager.
 If you are deploying a test or sandbox Ops Manager that does not require HA, then you can scale down the number of instances in your deployment.
-For information about the number of instances required to run a minimal, non-HA Ops Manager deployment, see Scaling TAS for VMs.
+For information about the number of instances required to run a minimal, non-HA Ops Manager deployment, see Scaling PAS.

 The following are requirements for the OpenStack Cinder back end: